Linkaan/Fagelmatare/INSTALL.md

 # optionally (to not scare birds):
 disable_camera_led=1
 ```
-Basic usage of `vi` if you're not used to it: press i to enter edit mode, then add the content and press esc to go back to command mode and type `:wq` to write the changes and exit.
-Same procedure when you use `vi` hereafter.

 We also need to allow all users to access /dev/vchiq to use the camera.
 So we need to chmod of it everytime we boot by adding it to /opt/bootlocal.sh
 ```bash